carlosolarte/java-dist/docs/02-threads/content.md

 * Problem proposed by _Dijkstra_ for testing concurrency primitives.
 * N philosophers spend their time around a table __thinking__ or __eating__.
 * There is only one fork between each philosopher.
-* _Safety_: In order to eat, each philosopher needs two forks.
+* _Safety_: In order to eat, the philosophers need two forks.
 * _Starvation freedom_: if one philosopher gets hungry, he will eventually eat.

 <img src="df.jpg" width=200 >